 Any time you have surgery, there is a risk of complications.
 We follow proven standards of care and go to great lengths to reduce the risk of complications.
 The table below shows how often our patients have had complications after surgery.
 The first column lists a possible complication.
-The next column shows what percentage of spine surgery patients at Memorial University Medical Center experienced this complication.
+The next columns show what percentage of spine surgery patients at Memorial University Medical Center experienced this complication.
 The last column shows the benchmark score so you can reference how we compare to similar hospitals around the country.
 A lower score is better.

-*Benchmark is from Premier healthcare alliance database**Benchmark is based on current data in medical literature
+*Benchmark is from Premier healthcare alliance database**Goal is based on current data in medical literature

-The scores below are based on responses from a sample of people admitted to Memorial University Medical Center for spine surgery.
-Patients are asked to rate the care they received using a five-point scale ranging from "very poor" to "very good."
+The scores below are based on responses from patients completing a discharge survey after spine surgery at Memorial University Medical Center.
+Patients are asked to rate the care using a five point scale ranging from very dissatisfied/never to very satisfied/always.
 The numbers below represent the percentage of people who gave us the highest score possible, also known as the “top box score.”
 In this table, a higher score is better.